Solar technology heralds greener future in Chile | DW | 03.11.2021

 At the heart of the expansive Atacama Desert in northern Chile, a new green technology capable of powering a medium-sized city can be found.

-Instead of solar panels, the plant uses 10,000 mirrors, which reflect the abundant sunlight toward a 250-meter-high tower.
+Instead of solar panels, the plant uses 10,000 mirrors, which reflect the abundant sunlight toward a 250-meter (820-foot) high tower.
 The heat generated there is used to create steam to drive a turbine generator, which in turn produces electricity.
 The energy can be stored for up to 17 hours a day.

 While 40% of its electricity currently still comes from coal, Chile aims to be CO2 neutral by 2050 and plans to decarbonize at least a third of its 23 coal-fired power plants.
 For many people in the country's northern cities, the existing fossil fuel industry is an important source of income and the move toward green energy presents an uncertain future.